RamyaMandapati/linux1/README.md

 * 5. Select "Equivalent command line" and copy the code required to create a VM instance from CLI
 * 6. Paste this code GCP CLI and add --enable-nested-virtualization --zone=us-central-1a to the code.
 * 7. New VM instance will be opened in a new window
-* 8. Make necessary changes in the cmpe-283-1.c file to include
+* 8. This cmpe283-1.c file in the repository includes :
 *               1. Primary Process based controls (IA32_VMX_PROCBASED_CTLS)
 *               2. Secondary process based controls (IA32_VMX_PROCBASED_CTLS2)
 *               3. Exit controls (IA32_VMX_EXIT_CTLS)